-There are several things that you can be engaged in while on your gap year to build your leadership skills, from teaching English abroad to volunteering.
-The skills and experiences you gain while on your gap year can assist you in becoming independent and mature.
+There are several things that you can be engaged in while in your gap year to build your leadership skills, from teaching English abroad to volunteering.
+The skills and experiences you gain while in your gap year can assist you in becoming independent and mature.

 For those who haven’t heard about the gap year phenomenon, it simply means a year-long break that teens take after they graduate from high school before they join college or university.
 The practice is common in the U.K., and now it is becoming common in the U.S. as well.

-Taking some time away from school is an excellent way of you gaining real-life experience, exploring your career options, and mature up before you join college.
+Taking some time away from school is an excellent way for you to gain real-life experience, explore your career options, and mature before you join college.

 Each person’s gap year varies significantly.
 But if you are considering taking one, there are several things you can do to build your leadership skills during that time.

 Here are some things you may consider doing:

 Looking for a job to do while in your gap year can be great for you in two ways.
 First, the work experience you gain will assist you in developing your C.V.
 And this will help you in the future when applying for jobs after completing your college studies.
 This is particularly helpful if you find work that is in line with what you intend to study as your career in college.